openplans/openblock-old/docs/install/custom.rst

 Read more about :doc:`important settings you can/should customize <configuration>`.

-If you plan to use a remote database or have other changes to database connection information, make sure you also change them in the django settings.
+If you plan to use a remote database or have other changes to database connection information, make sure you change them in your settings.py.

 Create and Initialize the Database
 ----------------------------------